 Social liberalism was the ideological swan song of official liberalism.
 Tainted by association with the administration of Salinas, liberalism was cut loose from the boat of the PRI.
 It was then and there that it was emancipated from the regime that appropriated it to legitimate authoritarian rule.
 Five years later, the ruling party was defeated at the polls for the first time in 75 years.
 The victor was Vicente Fox of the National Action Party, which sought, unsuccessfully, to continue structural reforms.

 Once emancipated from the PRI, liberalism could be reclaimed by a vast array of intellectuals, academics, and politicians of various ideological stripes.
 However, what was reclaimed was not the historical myth with its distortions, but the core ideas of classical liberalism—the rule of law, free markets, equality before the law, respect for human rights—that suddenly became relevant to tackle the challenges that a democratic Mexico posed.
 Thus, liberalism was reinvented.
-By 2018 a new generation of liberals faced the challenge of a potentially illiberal administration presided by López Obrador.
+By 2018 a new generation of liberals faced the challenge of a potentially illiberal administration presided over by López Obrador.
 Will liberals be up to the task?

 Jesús Reyes Heroles, El liberalism mexicano, three volumes (National Autonomous University of Mexico, 1957-1961).

 Lorenzo Meyer, Liberalismo autoritario: Las contradicciones del sistema politico mexicano (Océano, 1995), p.
 30.

 Héctor Aguilar Camín and José Antonio Aguilar Rivera, “Ideas invisibles, creencias en tránsito,” Nexos, July 2014.